 Online voter’s registration now available

-Take note, however, that the online facility will only allow you to virtually submit your application form.
+Take note, however, that these online facilities will only allow you to virtually submit your application form.
 The COMELEC emphasises that this does not mean your application will be automatically approved, nor will it instantly make you a registered voter.

-After filling up the forms on iRehistro, registrants are still required to make a personal appearance before their local COMELEC office, together with printed online applications forms (3 copies) for QR scanning and biometrics.
+After filling up the forms on iRehistro or the mobile app, registrants are still required to make a personal appearance before their local COMELEC office, together with printed online applications forms (3 copies) for QR scanning and biometrics.